“This is unacceptable!”

 She chuckled.
 “You can finally go for your daily run, too.”

-When I didn’t get a response, I looked over at Stephany again.
-She stared out of the window, her usual bright smile turned upside down.
-She rubbed her legs absentmindedly.
+When she didn’t respond, I looked at her again.
+She stared out of the window, her usual bright smile turned upside down, as she rubbed her legs absentmindedly.

 “Are you alright?”

 “I miss riding.
 Days like these make me want to ride as much as you want to run.”